semgrep/bento/README.md

 ### Requirements

-Bento is supported onmacOS Mojave (10.14) and Ubuntu 18.04+, and requires Python version 3.6 or later, and pip3.
+Bento is supported on macOS Mojave (10.14) and Ubuntu 18.04+, and requires Python 3.6 or later, and pip3.

 Bento supports npm-packaged JavaScript and Python, and is ideal for monorepos.